The Victorian Wing

 In turn, a priory, a castle, and a stately home, the island has been in the St Aubyn family since 1659*.

-We were fortunate enough to come across the current Lord St Levan (St Aubyn is the family name) showing some personal guests round the church, and he gave us all a demonstration of the bell ringing machinery.
+Back in 2003, we were fortunate enough to come across the then Lord St Levan (St Aubyn is the family name) showing some personal guests round the church, and he gave us all a demonstration of the bell ringing machinery.

-His Lordship is now in his eighties, and the illusion that one was in the presence of some elemental spirit, possibly J R R Tolkienʼs Tom Bombadil, was quite overwhelming.
+His Lordship (who died in 2013) was then in his eighties, and the illusion that one was in the presence of some elemental spirit, possibly J R R Tolkienʼs Tom Bombadil, was quite overwhelming.

 A magical place indeed.